Tropecs

 Opportunities for elucidating tropical climate dynamics with a new generation of km-scale climate models

-by Bjorn Stevens (MPI-M, Germany)
+by Bjorn Stevens (MPI-M, Germany) recording

 9:30 – 10:00 Catalyst Talk II: